30 Things About Anxiety Nobody Talks About

 10. “A panic attack looks different for different people.
 I’m good at masking them in public, pretending to be part of the conversation, nodding strategically because I can’t even speak.”

 11. “Sometimes, once you have it under control, you feel a little less like yourself.
-It’s so all-consuming that when it’s gone you almost don’t know what to.
+It’s so all-consuming that when it’s gone you almost don’t know what to do.
 This little devil sits on your shoulder, and when you’re able to brush him off, you miss the company.”

 12. “It’s common for young children to be labeled as ‘bad’ because people don’t understand anxiety disorders in children.”